It’s a dream of many to build their own home, but how much does it cost to build a house yourself?

 Develop plans or designs

-This is the part of the process that people think of when someone saying, “building a house.”
+This is the part of the process that people think of when someone says, “building a house.”

 During this process, you’ll want to establish the number of bedrooms, the size of your kitchen, the location of your main living area, etc.